Jaykef/GPT-Practice/GPT-Basic/README.md

 ### Building a GPT

-Let's explore the key components of the Transformer architecture usingg some Python code snippets:
+Let's explore the key components of the Transformer architecture using some Python code snippets:

 1. Self-Attention Mechanism:
    The self-attention mechanism allows the model to weigh the importance of different words in the input sequence when generating the output.
 It